lucascz37/english-reading-challenge/README.md

 #### 🤟 Your Questions

-- [ ] What is an AGI?
+- [x] What is an AGI?
-- [ ] How NLP (Natural Language Processing) works and where can we use it?
+- [x] How NLP (Natural Language Processing) works and where can we use it?
-- [ ] Can you name 3 practical ways AI could help people with disability?
+- [x] Can you name 3 practical ways AI could help people with disability?
 How?
-- [ ] About the negative impact of AI which concerns you the most?
+- [x] About the negative impact of AI which concerns you the most?
 Why?

+### Answers

+- AGI stands for artificial general intelligence, a type of AI, that if created, can have the same capacity of learning as a human being.
+- NLP (Natural language processing) aims to make a computer program process the human language and have various strategies on how to do that, such as topic modeling, a example of that can be feelings analysis of what was written.
+- Some ways that I think an AI can help people with disabilities are: an AI that can interpret(express emotions) text from books or any source, independent in-home living through AI-assisted houses, and self-driving cars
+- Affect our decision making for the worst by having humans dependent on it over time and then turning us unable to decide something for ourselves

 ## ✔️ Avaluation Criteria